bgstack15/freefilesync-rpm/usr/share/doc/freefilesync/README.txt

 FreeFileSync README
 ###Readme
-Package source is the official FreefileSync offering from the openSUSE Tumbleweed.
+Package source is the official FreefileSync source.
 See its changelog.txt for updates to the actual software.
 Package maintainer: bgstack15@gmail.com